LiteObject/monolith-to-microservice/README.md

 ---

-This README provides an overview and navigation for anyone using your documentation to plan or execute a monolith-to-microservices migration.
+This README provides an overview and navigation for anyone using your documentation to plan or execute a monolith-to-microservices migration, with options for both cloud-native and cloud-agnostic architectures.